ONLY $150.00 AWAY FROM FREE SHIPPING!

 However, whey protein obviously doesn’t work with a lot of different dietary restrictions.
 Even looking past vegan diets, some people also have lactose intolerance.

-Whey protein can sometimes not agree with peoples’ digestive systems, leading to gassiness and stomach issues.
+Whey protein can sometimes not agree with peoples’ digestive systems, leading to gassiness, bloating, discomfort, and other stomach issues.

 Due to these reasons, plant-based alternatives have been seeing increasing popularity.
 Chief among these is soy protein powder—but is it a worthy alternative?